daipozhi/Purpose-AI/README.md

             total load 3 files everytime , 000-002 ,or 003-005 , repeated is
             grammer(phrase) , every grammer(phrase) has its value ,
-            as AI number ,grammer(phrase) with 2 chinese ,its value is 15, grammer(phrase) with 3 chinese  its value is 25 ...
+            as AI number ,grammer(phrase) with 2 chinese ,its value is 15, grammer(phrase) with 3 chinese ,its value is 25 ...

         make grammer courseware ,tell computer how to describe many concepts , include 'date' 'time' 'temperature' 'percent'... ,every grammer